Last Updated on April 13, 2026 by James Hartley

 Frequently Asked Questions

 For the broadest range of Australian businesses, Xero and MYOB are equivalently compliant — both handle GST/BAS correctly, both are STP Phase 2 compliant, both support TPAR.
-The distinction is in specific feature depth.
-MYOB is better for: complex Award interpretation, unlimited employees without cost penalties, ATO direct lodgement on all plans, and construction/trades job costing.
-Xero is better for: bank feed reliability, app ecosystem breadth, accountant adoption, and international/multi-currency operations.
-For an accountant choosing what to recommend in 2026: most Australian accounting firms recommend Xero — not because it wins every compliance task, but because its accountant workflow tools (Xero HQ for multi-client management, advisor access controls, direct bank feed visibility) make accounting firms more efficient.
-A business whose accountant already uses Xero will receive faster, cheaper accounting service on Xero — and that accountant time saving often outweighs any platform price difference.
+MYOB is better for complex Award interpretation, unlimited employees without cost penalties, ATO direct lodgement on all plans, and construction/trades job costing.
+Xero is better for bank feed reliability, app ecosystem breadth, accountant adoption, and international/multi-currency operations.
+Most Australian accounting firms recommend Xero — not because it wins every compliance task, but because its accountant workflow tools make accounting firms more efficient.
+A business whose accountant already uses Xero will receive faster, cheaper accounting service on Xero.

 Migration from MYOB to Xero is routinely performed by Australian accountants and migration specialists.
-What transfers cleanly: opening balances (balance sheet as of migration date), chart of accounts, contact list, invoices and bills from a configurable date forward.
-What does not transfer automatically: transaction history prior to opening balance date (stays in MYOB for reference), payroll history (YTD figures as opening balances only; individual payslip history stays in MYOB for current FY).
+What transfers cleanly: opening balances, chart of accounts, contact list, invoices and bills from a configurable date forward.
+What does not transfer automatically: transaction history prior to opening balance date (stays in MYOB for reference), payroll history (YTD figures as opening balances only).
 Practical approach: migrate at 1 July (new FY start).
 Bring 30 June balance sheet as opening balances into Xero.
 Keep MYOB in read-only mode for historical reference.
-Transition payroll from 1 July with YTD opening balances.
 Migration cost: AUD $800–2,500 for a clean MYOB-to-Xero migration depending on data complexity.
-Most businesses recover this within 6–12 months through accountant time savings post-migration.

-If working with an Australian accountant from the start: Ask which platform they use and recommend.
+If working with an Australian accountant from the start: ask which platform they use and recommend.
 If they say Xero, use Xero.
 If they say MYOB, use MYOB.
 Accountant-client collaboration on the accountant’s preferred platform typically outweighs intrinsic platform differences for most SME use cases.
 If setting up independently: Xero Standard ($65/month) for businesses with GST registration and employees — most future-proof for compliance depth, bank feed reliability, and app ecosystem.
 Zoho Books Standard (~$31/month) is the right starting point if budget is tight and the business is in a non-TPAR industry.
-Non-negotiable from day one in Australia: Register for GST if projected turnover exceeds $75,000/year (or earlier to claim GST on startup costs).
-Register for STP-compliant payroll before paying any employee.
-Set up chart of accounts with correct GST tax codes — a 30-minute accountant session at setup pays back in years of correctly coded transactions.
-See also: Best Accounting Software Singapore 2026 if you are simultaneously establishing in Singapore.
+Non-negotiable from day one: register for GST if projected turnover exceeds $75,000/year, register for STP-compliant payroll before paying any employee, and set up chart of accounts with correct GST tax codes from the start.

 Best for Complex Payroll (20+ Employees, Awards)

 MYOB Standard — unlimited employees, deepest Australian Award compliance, ATO direct lodgement all plans, TPAR support.
-MYOB AccountRight for construction and multi-company.
 30-day free trial available.

 Best for Early-Stage and Australia-SEA Dual Operations